 How Does YouTube Monetization Work?

-Once you have ample no: of videos at your kitty, it’s time to make some decent money out of it!
+Once you have an ample no: of videos at your kitty, it’s time to make some decent money from YouTube!
 Earn revenue through your YouTube videos through any of the following methods.

 There are various Ad types that can be placed either at the beginning, middle or below the player and so on.

-Skippable & Non-Skippable Ads – As the name indicates, the former one allows to skip an ad after 5 secs runtime whereas the later type makes it mandatory for the viewers to watch till the end mostly 15 -20 secs in length before a video can be viewed.
+- Skippable & Non-Skippable Ads – As the name indicates, the former one allows to skip an ad after 5 secs runtime whereas the non-skippable ads makes it mandatory for the viewers to watch till the end mostly 15 -20 secs in length before a video can be viewed.

-Display Ads – This desktop ad type can be placed either at right side or top of the video.
+- Display Ads – This desktop ad type can be placed either at the right side or top of the video.